-Last week chef and food writer Olia Hercules unwittingly was center of a viral campaign on censorship of food.
+Chef and food writer Olia Hercules unwittingly was centre of a viral campaign on censorship of food.

 Olia who is researching her latest cookbook posted a simple photo of Pipers Farm pigs ears and trotters, and after only a matter of hours, Instagram took the decision to censor the image - presumably due to a complaint.

 Ukranian-born Ms Hercules shared the image on Tuesday praising the quality and affordability of the trotters and ears and asking her followers why they have fallen out of favour with UK diners.